fsaleemm/VideoIndexer/README.md

 ![](images/ss1.PNG)

 If you log in to the [Video Indexer Portal](https://www.videoindexer.ai/), and go to Media Files.
-You should see the upload happening.
+You should see the upload and indexing progress.

 ![](images/ss2.PNG)